Uttarakhand: Administrative divisions

-Each district is administered by a district magistrate.
+Each district is administered by a district magistrate, who is an Indian Administrative Service (IAS) officer appointed Government of Uttarakhand and reports to Divisional Commissioner of the division in which his/her district falls.
 The districts are further divided into sub-divisions, which are administered by sub-divisional magistrates; sub-divisions comprise tehsils which are administered by a tehsildar and community development blocks, each administered by a block development officer.